Dmahe494/Dan-Maher-Bootcamp-Repository/2-Homework/04-Linux-SysAdmin-Fundamentals/SubmissionFile.md

 1. Add an `engineers` group to the system.

-    - Command to add group: suo addgroup engineers
+    - Command to add group: sudo addgroup engineers

 2. Add users `sam`, `joe`, `amy`, and `sara` to the managed group.